sb2702/webcodecs-fundamentals/src/content/docs/media-bunny/intro.md

 ![](/assets/mediabunny/intro/outputs.svg)

-The API is likewise similar for outputt, but here, the 'wherever you might write a file to' is encapsulated by the `target`  parameter.
+The API is likewise similar for output, but here, the 'wherever you might write a file to' is encapsulated by the `target`  parameter.

 ```typescript
 import { Output, Mp4OutputFormat, BufferTarget } from 'mediabunny';